sigasi/sigasi_insights/content/manual/documentation.md

 The Sigasi documentation generator has following advantages:

 * **No special coding requirements**: the plain comments in your code are extracted for the documentation, no need for special annotations.
-Sigasi uses the same [code/comment association][#Comment Association] as the hover provider.
+Sigasi uses the same [comment association](#comment-association) as the hover provider.
 So to document a `port`, you append a comment to a port declaration.
 To document an `architecture`, you put the comment just on top of the architecture.
 * **All included**.
 All documentation processing is done in Sigasi/Eclipse.
 So you do *not* need to install extra tools.
 * **Fully hyperlinked PDF**.
 If you export the documentation, you get a fully hyperlinked PDF.
 * **[Live preview](/manual/views/#documentation-view)**: you can see what the documentation will look like while you type your code and comments.